Trump slaps first tariffs on Canadian lumber

 Canadian firms immediately denounced the decision.

-"Managed trade only serves to benefit large timber barons in the U.S. while adversely impacting U.S. Consumers and millions of hard-working Americans in the housing sector," a spokesperson for Resolute said in a statement.
+"Managed trade only serves to benefit large timber barons in the U.S. while adversely impacting U.S. consumers and millions of hard-working Americans in the housing sector," a spokesperson for Resolute said in a statement.
 One firm declined to comment and three others didn't immediately respond.

 Canadian leaders also criticized the move.